Before you start

 Best practices

-- Only enable detection types you’ll actually review.
+- Only enable detection types you will actually review.

-- Give candidates clear setup (quiet room, stable camera, good light, supported browser).
+- Give candidates clear setup instructions (quiet room, stable camera, good light, supported browser).

 - Align as a team on how you interpret flags so decisions stay consistent.